jtpio/jtpio.github.io/_posts/2015-08-09-puzzle-pawns-chessboard-square.md

 Some might say these kind of puzzles are completely useless.
 Yet I found them of interest.

-Ask someone: "What do you think is the chance of forming a square by placing four pawns randomly on a chess board?"
+Ask someone: "What do you think is the chance of forming a square by placing four pawns randomly on a chess board?".
 It could be amusing to see if the predictions are close the real number or not.